-As a result of the examinations and analyzes carried out in 2019 no impairment of inventories (2018: BGN 59 thousand) was reported (Note 8 and Note 9).
+As a result of the examinations and analyses carried out in 2019 was reported an impairment of inventories amounting to BGN 1.477 thousand (2018: none) (Note 8).

 Remeasurement of property, plant and equipment

 The Company uses the expertise of external licensed valuators to determine the fair values of property, machines and equipment.
 The selection of such valuators is done on an annual basis by using the following criteria: professional standards applied, professional experience and expertise, reputation and market status.
 On a periodic basis (once every five years), the need of external valuators rotation is assessed.
 The application of valuation approaches and techniques, as well as the input used for each instance of fair value measurement, are subject to mandatory discussion and coordination between the external expert valuators and a person designated as responsible for valuation and the approval of the valuation reports issued - especially with respect to the material assumptions and final conclusions and suggestions for the fair value amount.
 The final fair value measurement is subject to approval by the Company's Finance Director and Executive Director.